NoorHajbi/reading-notes/401/class10.md

 1. **FIFO (First In First Out)** -> The first item in the queue, The first item out.
 2. **LILO (Last In Last Out)** -> The last item in the queue, The last item out.

+- we use it with mails and caching.
 ![queue](../img/queue.png)

 - **Enqueue O(1)**